pro3d-space/PRo3D/README.md

 ## Beta-stage mac osx support

 While mac osx support is still experimental, PRo3D generally works on macOS Big Sur and newer.
-On intel macs we require a dedicated graphics card - although not perfect PRo3D now also works on M1 based macs.
+On intel macs we require a dedicated graphics card - although not perfect PRo3D now also works on apple silicon based macs.
 The more memory the better, same as for windows.

 We tested the build on: